 Definition: Countering an argument by attacking the opponent's character, rather than the argument itself.

-Example: "Reza Aslan, a religious scholar with a Ph.D. in the sociology of religions from the University of California and author of the new book Zealot: The Life and Times of Jesus of Nazareth, went on FoxNews.com's online show Spirited Debate to promote his book only to be prodded about why a Muslim would write a historical book about Jesus."
+Example: "Reza Aslan, a religious scholar with a Ph.D. in the sociology of religions from the University of California and author of the new book Zealot: The Life and Times of Jesus of Nazareth, went on FoxNews.com's online show Spirited Debate to promote their book only to be prodded about why a Muslim would write a historical book about Jesus."

 Argument from Ignorance